 What Does it Cost to Become A+?
 It costs approximately $64,000 for the initial three-year commitment to become an A+ school.
 Approximately $26,500 covers the first year with approximately $19,500 for the second and $18,000 for the third year.
 Schools have found many creative ways to secure funding to become an A+ school.
 The N.C.
 Arts Council is working diligently to determine ways to offer financial subsidies to support new and network schools.
 We would be happy to discuss the funding possibilities available.

-Are you interested in finding out more about becoming an A+ school?
-Then please contact us at email@example.com or by phone at (919) 807-6503.
+If you have questions or need additional infomation about becoming an A+ school, please contact us at email@example.com or by phone at (919) 814-6503.